-Research Triangle Institute • Research Triangle Park, North Carolina 27709
+20th year of operations Research Triangle Institute Research Triangle Institute • Research Triangle Park, North Carolina 27709

-÷

-.

-Site of the tenth building on Research Triangle Institute's 180-acre campus in the Research Triangle Park.
-The six-story structure will be named for RTI Board of Governors chairman George Watts Hill, center.
-He is shown with, from left, Institute treasurer William H. Perkins, Jr., corporate vice president S. C. Ashton, president George R. Herbert, and Board executive committee chairman Dr. William F. Little, vice chancellor of the University of North Carolina at Chapel Hill.
-RTI In Brief Operation Research Triangle Institute is a not-for-profit organization performing research under contract with departments of Federal and State government, corporations, industrial associations, public service agencies, and other clients.
-Formation In December of 1958 RTI was incorporated as a separate research affiliate by joint action of the University of North Carolina at Chapel Hill, Duke University at Durham, and North Carolina State University at Raleigh.
+The terrh building on Research Triangle Institute's 180-acre campus in the Research Triangle Park is named for RTI Board of Governors chairman George Watts Hill, center.
+With him, from left, are vice-president and treasurer William H. Perkins, Jr., corporate vice-president S. C. Astron. president George R. Herbert, and Board executive committee member William F. Little, University of North Carolina at Chapel Hill Distinguished Professor of Chemistry.

+RTI In Brief

+Operation

+Research Triangle Institute is a not-for-profit organization performing research under contract with departments of Federal and State government, corporations, industrial associations, public service agencies, and other clients.

+Formation

+In December of 1958 RTI was incorporated as a separate research affiliate by joint action of the University of North Carolina at Chapel Hill, Duke University at Durham, and North Carolina State University at Raleigh.
 Research operations began in the spring of 1959.

+Location

-Location RTI occupies nine office and laboratory buildings on a central campus in the 5,200-acre Research Triangle Park between Raleigh, Durham, and Chapel Hill.
-A 13,000-square foot annex for some energy and environmental research activities is located in Durham.
-Growth CONTRACT REVENUES STAFF 1976 Est. \$18,500,000 700 1975 16,200,000 650 1970 384 7,500,000 1965 3,600,000 263 1960 280,000 54 As contractual commitments require, staff members are temporarily assigned to locations throughout the United States and abroad.
-In 1976 staffing began at RTI's first permanent branch, established with the cooperation and encouragement of the University of North Carolina at Charlotte.
+RTI occupies ten laboratory and office buildings on a campus of 180 acres in the 5,500-acre Research Triangle Park centered near the university cities of Raleigh, Durham, and Chapel Hill.
+A 13,000square foot annex for some energy and environmental research activites is located in Durham, and RTI maintains an office in Washington, D. C.

+A major construction program was announced in 1978 that includes a 20,000-square foot addition to the Camille Dreyfus chemistry and life sciences building, and large new structures for research services and engineering research.

+As contractual commitments require, staff members are temporarily assigned to locations throughout the United States and abroad.

+Growth

+CONTRACT REVENUES 57 L ^{FA}

+1978 \$30,125,000 1,000

+1977 26,000,000 57

+1976 17,500,000 754

+1975 16,200,000 .
+65:

+1970 7,500,000 34

+1965 3,600,000 243

+1960 280,000 54

+Funding